garnetstar/NetteTwitterBootsrapAdmin/README.md

 NetteTwitterBootsrapAdmin
 =========================
-only for testing of GIT
+only for testing of GIT and Composer